 IPoly is a closed campus.
-Non-IPoly students are restricted from the campus at all times without permission at least 24 hours prior to visit request.
-A 'Student Guest Permission' slip is to be filled out by the students and signed by teacher(s) before it is submitted to the administration for approval.
+Non-IPoly students need to check in with the office.
+If students would like to bring a guest on campus.
+Student Guest Permission slip is to be filled out by the students and signed by teacher(s) before it is submitted to the administration for approval.